University Medical Center Schleswig Holstein

 The University Medical Center Schleswig-Holstein (German: Universitätsklinikum Schleswig-Holstein, abbreviated as UKSH) is a university hospital, located in Kiel and Lübeck in the German state of Schleswig-Holstein.
 Its aim is to ensure medical care in Schleswig-Holstein.

 History

 The University Medical Center Schleswig-Holstein is the result of a merger between the university hospitals in Kiel and Lübeck in 2003.
 The administrative offices are located in Lübeck.

-The UKSH works with the University of Kiel and the University of Lübeck, whose students in the faculties of medicine and dentistry (only in Kiel) are trained at the UKSH.
+The UKSH works with Kiel University and the University of Lübeck, whose students in the faculties of medicine and dentistry (only in Kiel) are trained at the UKSH.
 Both locations have training opportunities for medical professions, such as nurses and medical laboratory scientists.